Paul Guignard (FRA), The Original Speed Freak!

 $24.95

-Guignard began his cycling career as a road racer and in 1895 won the Paris-Besancon 417 km race.
-After completing his military service he briefly raced as a pilot and won the “Grand Prix of Algiers”.
-He returned to cycling in 1904 and on 8 April 1905 set a new world record in the one-hour race at 89.904 km (behind a pacer).
+Guignard began his cycling career as a road racer and, in 1895, won the Paris-Besancon 417 km race.
+After completing his military service, he briefly raced as a pilot and won the “Grand Prix of Algiers”.
+He returned to cycling in 1904 and, on 8 April 1905, set a new world record in the one-hour race at 89.904 km (behind a pacer).
 He won his last medal at the UCI Motor-paced World Championships in 1921, aged 45.

 Size 9 x 14 cm (3.5 x 5.5 inches)